UNDOXX

 November 21th at 6:00PM

 Contemporary Dance Workshop with Yaa Samar!
-Dance Theatre taught by Zoe Rabinowitz and Samar Haddad King
+Dance Theatre taught by Zoe Rabinowitz and Samaa Wakim

 Yaa Samar!
 Dance Theatre (YSDT) views technique as a means of furthering our bodies as instruments for creative expression.
 This contemporary dance workshop starts with an anatomically mindful warm-up, and evolves through guided improvisation scores.
 Blending contemporary dance and theater to explore themes from YSDT repertory works, this dance workshop draws on visualization, improvisation, and play to facilitate an experiential, process-driven environment that empowers participants and meets them where they are in their practice.
 YSDT’s goals as educators are to provide new tools for creative expression, validate individuals through empowered choice-making, honor diverse perspectives and abilities, and center the power of storytelling in pursuit of social justice.